 We have noticed that while the free alternatives are a great starting point, you’ll want to soon get a physical product for a more complete setup.

 |Device||Where To Get It||Recommendation|

 |Elgato Stream Deck Mini||Check Price||⭐⭐|

 DIY Stream Decks

-Since a stream deck is nothing more than empty buttons that you can map – you can easily create a stream deck with other controllers such as MIDI controller or number pad.
+Since an elgato stream deck is nothing more than a device with empty buttons that you can map – you can easily create a stream deck with other controllers such as MIDI controller or number pad.

 These won’t look as fancy or nice although it can have the same functionality (and it comes with Blue switches!).

 Due to this you will first need to purchase a controller – we set one up using a mechanical number pad.